Maua-Dev/simple_fastapi_template/README.md

     uvicorn src.app.main:app

-## The Challenge 🐍
-The challenge is to create a Battlesnake using FastAPI and Mangum.
-The Battlesnake must be deployed in AWS Lambda.
-You can find the documentation for Battlesnake [here](https://docs.battlesnake.com/).

-### The files 📁
-The project is divided in 2 folders: **src** and **tests**.
-In src you can find the main.py file, which is the file that contains the FastAPI app and the routes.
-From there you can create your own routes and functions.
-The tests folder contains the tests for the project.
-You can create your own tests and run them using pytest.

-### The routes 🛣
-The routes are created in **main.py** file.
-You can create your own routes and functions.
-The routes are created using FastAPI decorators, you can find the documentation [here](https://fastapi.tiangolo.com/tutorial/first-steps/).
-Follow the rules from Battlesnake documentation to create your routes, they should look like [this](https://docs.battlesnake.com/api).

 ### Atention 🚨
-In order to deploy your Battlesnake in AWS Lambda, you need to follow some rules:
+In order to deploy your microservice in AWS Lambda, you need to follow some rules:
 - The routes must be created using FastAPI decorators;
 - Don't use complete import, only relative ones. (eg: from .move_function import move);
 - ALWAYS test your code before pushing it to the repo.
 You can use pytest to test your code;